abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 But $13 \pmod{12} = 1$ (as $13/12 = 1$ with $1$ remainder) $14 \pmod{12} = 2$, $15 \pmod{12} = 3$ etc.

 In effect, numbers "wrap around" forming a group with as many elements as the modulus number.
-For example a group representation of modular arithmetic with modulus $3$ has 3 elements.
+For example, a group representation of modular arithmetic with modulus $3$ has 3 elements.

 ![The group of numbers under addition](../03_monoid/numbers_modular.svg)